Carl E. Olson: Career

-His first book was Will Catholics Be "Left Behind"?
-A Catholic Critique of the Rapture and Today's Prophecy Preachers (Ignatius Press, 2003).
-Olson's second book The Da Vinci Hoax: Exposing the Errors in The Da Vinci Code was co-authored with medievalist Sandra Miesel and was published in June 2004.
+Olson's first book Will Catholics Be "Left Behind?
+A Catholic Critique of the Rapture and Today's Prophecy Preachers was published by Ignatius Press in 2003.
+His second book The Da Vinci Hoax was co-authored with Sandra Miesel and was published in June 2004.
 He also wrote the Introduction to Pied Piper of Atheism: Philip Pullman and Children's Fantasy (Ignatius Press, 2008), which was co-authored by Miesel and Pete Vere.
 His third book Did Jesus Really Rise From the Dead?
 Questions and Answers About the Life, Death, and Resurrection of Jesus was published in 2016, as well as Called To Be the Children of God: The Catholic Theology of Human Deification, which he co-edited with Fr.
 David Vincent Meconi, S.J.

 Olson is the editor of The Catholic World Report and Ignatius Insight, the online magazine of Ignatius Press.
 He is a frequent contributor to the Catholic newspaper Our Sunday Visitor, for which he writes a weekly Scripture column titled "Opening the Word."
 He has written hundreds of articles, book reviews, and columns for a variety of periodicals and newspapers, including First Things, National Catholic Register, and Catholic Answers Magazine.
 In addition to his writing, Olson has appeared on Fox, BBC Radio, CNN, EWTN, and other television and radio networks.

 Olson lives in Eugene, Oregon, with his wife and two children.